celerity/celerity-runtime/README.md

 - `CELERITY_LOG_LEVEL` controls the logging output level.
 One of `trace`, `debug`, `info`, `warn`, `err`, `critical`, or `off`.
-- `CELERITY_DEVICES` can be used to assign different compute devices to Celerity worker nodes on a single host.
-The syntax is as follows:
-  `CELERITY_DEVICES="<platform_id> <first device_id> <second device_id> ... <nth device_id>"`.
-  Note that this should normally not be required, as Celerity will attempt to automatically assign a unique device to each worker on a host.
 - `CELERITY_PROFILE_KERNEL` controls whether SYCL queue profiling information should be queried (currently not supported when using hipSYCL).
 - `CELERITY_PRINT_GRAPHS` controls whether task and command graphs are logged